Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 For families with neurodivergent children, waiting in long lines can be overwhelming and cause distress.
 DAS gives you the option to wait outside of the standard line.

-Who is DAS Pass For?
+Who is the Disney World DAS Pass For?

 This isn’t about kids who get bored or impatient in line (because, let’s be honest, no kid enjoys waiting).